 ¤ ¤ ¤

-Nobody moved for several seconds.
 The imps had ceased their uproar as if on cue.
 Carol stood looking down at her dagger.
-If there had been wind here, one could’ve heard a whoosh sound.
+Nobody moved for several seconds.
 And then everyone moved at once.
-A few imps screeched loudly and made for Carol, who was about to pick her dagger up.
+A few imps squealed and sprinted at Carol on their short legs and flapping wings.
 The rest ran back to wherever they came from.
 We made a dash for Carol as well, shouting warnings at her.
-Unlike the dead imp though, she didn’t ignore her companions.
-Didn’t even look back.
-She ran towards us as soon as the dagger was in her hand.
+Unlike the dead imp though, she didn't ignore her companions.
+Didn't even look back.
+She ran towards us as soon as she picked her dagger off the ground.

-Must’ve been about 6 imps.
+Must've been about six imps.
 Perhaps they were close friends and family of the pioneer.
 The madness and rage in their eyes was certainly a sight to behold.
 Just as Carol joined us, she turned back again and we clashed with the incoming gamins.
+There was no time to ponder on the moral and ethical concerns I harbored previously.
+If a rabid dog tries to corner and bite you, you instinctively kick back, no matter how much of a dog lover or a pacific you are.
 I had recovered just enough mana to freeze three of them.
 Taro, Divin, and Carol engaged the other three.
-While we certainly weren’t experts at combat, we had recent experience being swarmed.
+While we certainly weren't experts at combat, we had recent experience being swarmed.
 Our previous foes were even immune to physical damage.
-And these imps weren’t thinking straight.
+And these imps weren't thinking straight.
 All they had was their ferocity and slightly sharp claws.
 Everything else was working against them.
 Numbers, equipment, range, power, we outmatched them in all.
-It wasn’t long before one went down, then another, and another.
-I hadn’t even recovered mana to cast another spell when the last one was ablaze.
+It wasn't long before one went down, then another, and another.
+I hadn't even recovered mana to cast another spell when the last one was ablaze.

 I noticed that the damage, shallow though it was, was quite extensive.
 We had scratches all over our limbs, Carol even had some on her face.
 To say it was uncomfortable was an understatement.
 'I hope we don't catch some weird disease,' I pondered.
 Arya took her sweet time healing us all.
 Several times, she had to cast heal multiple times on a single wound.
 That being said, it was quite magical in the way it healed.
 Not a single blemish remained as if the wounded had never existed.
 'It is magic though,' I contemplated as I mulled over the Status Window and XP gains from the fight.